PSLmodels/Tax-Calculator/CONTRIBUTING.md

     ```
     If you do have a copy of the `puf.csv` file used by Tax-Calculator,
     then on the second line above omit the `not requires_pufcsv and`
-    expression so as to execute `py.test -m "not pre_release" -n4`.
+    expression so as to execute `pytest -m "not pre_release" -n4`.

     If all the tests pass, you're good to go.
 If they don't pass, enter
     the following updates at the command line and then try running the